littlemars-guy/littlemars-ffmpeg-utils/README.md

 ## Usage
 - Right-click on the file(s) you want to convert, navigate to the "SendTo" menu, and select the appropriate script.
-- Follow the on-screen prompts to choose the desired conversion preset.
+- Follow the on-screen prompt and choose the desired conversion preset.
-- Sit back and let the script handle the conversion process using FFMPEG.
+- Sit back and let the script handle the conversion process.

 ## Roadmap